ssaunier/ssaunier.github.io/_posts/2014-04-21-practical-example-of-using-git-in-a-school.markdown

 My role is to teach people who have had zero programming education how to build a web application using Ruby on Rails.

-[Boris](https://www.linkedin.com/pub/boris-paillard/70/226/867), CEO of Le Wagon, wrote the first batch of ruby exercises during last year's holidays for the very first camp.
-Since then, the teachers and I worked on improving and extending these exercises..
+[Boris Paillard](https://www.linkedin.com/pub/boris-paillard/70/226/867), CEO of Le Wagon, wrote the first batch of ruby exercises during last year's holidays for the very first camp.
+Since then, the teachers and I worked on improving and extending these exercises.

 In this article, I explain how we leverage `git` to create a great Teacher/Student workflow.
 I will use [Le Wagon](http://www.lewagon.org/) as an example, but this approach applies to any computer class.